lsst-sqre/sqr-073/index.rst

 Additional quota types we may want to add in the future:

 - Separate API quotas based on the type of request.
-  In some services, we will want a separate quota for expensive requests (async TAP jobs, for example) from cheap requests (informational queries about the status of a job).
+  In some services, we will want a separate quota for expensive requests (async TAP jobs, for example) versus cheap requests (informational queries about the status of a job).

 - Disk quotas: user home directories and, separately, group-owned project directories.
   We currently don't have a mechanism for handling group-owned directories.

 - Quotas on the size of user database tables.

-- TAP query quotas based on the effort required to process the quota (as opposed to API limits on the TAP service itself).
+- TAP query quotas based on the effort required to process the query (as opposed to API limits on the TAP service itself).

 This general framework is intended to support tracking other types of quotas, but only the first two types of quotas and the emergency API are discussed below.